Psykotikism/Mutant_Tanks/INFORMATION.md

 			// --
 			// 0: OFF
 			// 1: ON, announce deaths only.
-			// 2: ON, announce deaths and killers.
+			// 2: ON, announce deaths with killers.
 			"Announce Death"			"1"

 			// Mutant Tanks revert back to default Tanks upon death.